tzaeschke/ode4j/README.md

 ode4j contains also some features that are not present in ODE, such as a ragdoll and heightfields with holes.
 See [Wiki](https://github.com/tzaeschke/ode4j/wiki/Non-ODE-Functionality).

+The [ODE forum](https://groups.google.com/forum/#!forum/ode-users) is useful for questions around physics and general API usage:

+The [ode4j forum](https://groups.google.com/forum/?hl=en#!forum/ode4j) is for problems and functionality specific to ode4j/Java.

 LEGAL
 =====